UNIMARC formats and related documentation

 Other UNIMARC Related Resources

-User controlled Generic MARC converter.
 A generic toolkit for ISO2709 compatible MARC formats to enable libraries to create rules based systems to convert records between national MARC formats through UNIMARC.
 It was completed in 1997, funded by the EU's Telematics Applications Programme (DGXIII-E).
 The original version of the software was further developed and adapted by Ere Maijala, of the National Library of Finland.
 Testing at the National Library of Finland and the British Library was followed by the further releases.
-Current release is V.13.3.
-Documentation available: Guide to USEMARCON (v.1.12, 2001) and USEMARCON Manual (v.3.10, 2008).
+Current release is v.3.17 (3 Mar 2011).
+Also available: USEMARCON page at the National Library of Finland, USEMARCON Manual, GUI user interface for Windows, v.3.15.

 UNIMARC & XML